 Triangle Calculator

 Calculate triangle area, perimeter, angles, and sides.
-Solve any triangle using SSS, SAS, ASA methods or right triangle calculations.
+Solve any triangle using SSS, SAS, ASA, AAS, or SSA methods with step-by-step solutions.

 Area